complexusprada/IntroLabs/IntroClassFiles/Tools/IntroClass/WebTesting/WebTestingModified.md

 Run the next command `nikto -host http://172.25.144.1` (Your ip will be different).
 We can see that it detected the url path named `/ftp` that contains valuable information, other than that false positives are rampant.

 ![](attachments/nikto.png)

+Next, let's try to poke around the application with BurpSuite by itercepting requests and check manually for some vulnerabilties.